datawire/kubernetes-workshop/app_101/build_another_service.md

 The most important piece of information in the QOTM Kubernetes Service manifest is the `type: ClusterIP`.
 In the Hello Kubernetes tutorial you saw a `type: LoadBalancer` service which exposed an external IP address to access the Hello Kubernetes pods.
 Kubernetes has several several different types of Services and one of the most common is `ClusterIP`.
 The `ClusterIP` type creates a service that does not have an external IP address which means the service can only be accessed from inside of the cluster.
 The `ClusterIP` service type is extremely common for backend services which do not need to be accessed in any way except from other consumers in the same cluster.

-To deploy the QOTM service run the familiar `kubectl apply` command on your computer:
+To deploy the Quote service run the familiar `kubectl apply` command on your computer:

 ```console
 $ kubectl apply -f kubernetes/